brcolow/moodyjs/README.md

 * Fix the way that some measuring lines are cut off on the 3D representation (this happens because the vertices are located at the first foot location).
 * Make zooming relative to where the mouse cursor is (keep the mouse centered on zoom).
 * Fix rotation to the right of the screen.

+## Developer Notes

+You can just open index.html to run MoodyJS but because external resources are used (textures) these assets need to be served via http:// (and not file://) for the browser not to complain.
+This can be done by running `npm run serve` in the root project directory.

 ## Thanks To